tytydraco/yessleep/out/My_brother_should_never_have_agreed_to_be_ethically_altered.md

 He turned to look at me, but didn’t reply.

 “Hey, we’re home—you can get out of the car now and we can go inside.”
-I wondered how much of his behavior was due to the "alteration" and how much might be due to him having been in prison for ten-years and always having to be told what to do.
+I wondered how much of his behavior was due to the "alteration" and how much might be due to him having been in prison for ten years and always having to be told what to do.

 “Okay.”
 His vocal cords made the sound, but—it’s hard to describe—it wasn’t *his* voice.
-I know that doesn’t make much sense, but I’ve heard that voice for twenty-four years—I know the quality, the cadence, the inflection; it just wasn’t him.
+I know that doesn’t make much sense, but I’ve heard that voice for twenty-four years—I know the quality, the cadence, the inflection; it just wasn’t his.

 Mom had already given up.
 She’d started crying on the drive home and the minute we parked she’d run upstairs—I knew to go hit the bottle, or maybe something stronger.